nafergo/weekly-report/_posts/2019-11-17-weekly-notes.markdown

-* 13/11 Working on submission to CIM Viseu project
+* 13/11 Working with LB on submission to CIM Viseu project
 * 14/11 Meeting with VA (ESTGV): networking and planning